ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ROLIE {{RFC8322}},
 802.1x, OPC UA {{OPCUA}}, etc.), depending on the use case.

-Such protocols typically already have mechanisms for passing security information for purposes of authentication and authorization.
+Typically, such protocols already have mechanisms for passing security information for authentication and authorization purposes.
 Common formats include JWTs {{RFC7519}}, CWTs {{RFC8392}}, and X.509 certificates.

 Retrofitting already deployed protocols with remote attestation requires adding RATS conceptual messages to the existing data flows.
-This must be done in a way that doesn't degrade the security properties of the system and should use the native extension mechanisms provided by the underlying protocol.
-For example, if the TLS handshake is to be extended with remote attestation capabilities, attestation Evidence may be embedded in an ad-hoc X.509 certificate extension (e.g., {{TCG-DICE}}), or into a new TLS Certificate Type (e.g., {{?I-D.tschofenig-tls-cwt}}).
+This must be done in a way that does not degrade the security properties of the systems involved and should use native extension mechanisms provided by the underlying protocol.
+For example, if a TLS handshake is to be extended with remote attestation capabilities, attestation Evidence may be embedded in an ad-hoc X.509 certificate extension (e.g., {{TCG-DICE}}), or into a new TLS Certificate Type (e.g., {{?I-D.tschofenig-tls-cwt}}).

-Especially for constrained nodes there is a desire to minimize the amount of parsing code needed in a Relying Party, in order to both minimize footprint and to minimize the attack surface area.
-So while it would be possible to embed a CWT inside a JWT, or a JWT inside an X.509 extension, etc., there is a desire to encode the information natively in the format that is natural for the Relying Party.
+Especially for constrained nodes there is a desire to minimize the amount of parsing code needed in a Relying Party, in order to both minimize footprint and to minimize the attack surface.
+While it would be possible to embed a CWT inside a JWT, or a JWT inside an X.509 extension, etc., there is a desire to encode the information natively in formats that are already supported by the Relying Party.

 This motivates having a common "information model" that describes the set of remote attestation related information in an encoding-agnostic